yars/nginx_newrelic_module/README.md

 Sample Configuration
 --------------------

-Inside your main nginx.conf, or any enabled location, add on the http level config:
+Inside your main nginx.conf, or any enabled config file, add on the http level config:
 ```
 http {
 	...